20040316T/PAT2-subtask1/README.md

 1. Smithsonian Institution – Samuel Morse and the Telegraph
 2. Britannica – Morse Code
 3. Library of Congress – Telegraph and Morse Code

+4.
+How the Morse Code System Works
+Morse code is a method of transmitting text messages using a series of dots (·) and dashes (−), which represent the letters of the alphabet, numbers, and some punctuation marks.
+1. Basic Elements
+•	Dot (·): A short signal (also called a “dit”)
+•	Dash (−): A longer signal (also called a “dah”), typically three times the length of a dot For example:
+•	E = · (just a dot)
+•	T = − (just a dash)
+•	A = ·− (dot followed by a dash)
+2. Spacing Rules
+Morse code relies not only on the dots and dashes but also on the spacing between them to convey meaning:
+•	Intra-character space: The space between dots and dashes within the same letter is 1 unit (very short pause).
+•	Inter-character space: The space between different letters is 3 units (short pause).
+•	Word space: The space between words is 7 units (long pause).
+3. Transmission Methods
+Morse code can be sent using various mediums:
+•	Sound: Beeps or clicks (common in radio communications)
+•	Light: Flashing signals (e.g., using a flashlight or lamp)
+•	Visual symbols: Printed dots and dashes
+•	Tactile: Vibrations or tapping (useful for visually or hearing-impaired individuals)
+4. Example
+To send “SOS”:
+•	S = ···
+•	O = −−−
+•	S = ···
+So, “SOS” in Morse code is:
+··· −−− ···
+This signal is universally recognized as a distress call.
+________________________________________
+Sources:
+1. Britannica – Morse Code
+2. International Telecommunication Union (ITU) – Morse Code Standard
+3. ARRL (American Radio Relay League) – Learning Morse Code